Sustainability Resources including the PPA Carbon Calculator

 PPA members are deeply committed to promoting sustainable practices and reducing their ecological footprint.
 As an industry, magazine publishers realise the urgency in taking responsibility to help protect the environment, collaborating and innovating to achieve results.

 Our members and associate members work together to cover all aspects of the magazine lifecycle.
-Significant progress has been achieved by promoting sustainable materials across the supply chain, manufacturing, packaging and distribution process.
+Significant progress has been achieved by promoting sustainable materials across the supply chain, manufacturing, printing, packaging and distribution process.
 At the same time, considerable effort has gone into ensuring magazines are recycled and disposed of properly at end of life, or if unsold.

 Industry Agreement on Sustainability